Talk it out.

 Talk to your AI as you cook.
 Command your AI as you're doing the dishes.
 Get updates on what your AI is doing with just your earpiece.
 Hands-free for hands-busy moments.

-Windows · MIT-licensed · Works with Claude, Codex, Gemini, LM Studio
+Windows · Apache-2.0 licensed · Works with Claude, Codex, Gemini, LM Studio

 What it is

 The voice layer doesn't add new capabilities.
 It just changes how you reach the ones your AI already has.
 Same connectors.
 Same MCPs.
 Same tools.
+Same permission boundaries.
 You're just using your mouth instead of your keyboard.

 How a turn works